ChurchApps/FreeShowWeb/src/routes/docs/tools/+page.md

 ### Metadata

 Set metadata like title, artist and CCLI data about the current song.
 This can be enabled to display under the output settings.
+Here you can also display a message to the output that shows all the time when the show is playing.
+You can also get the metadata from JPEG images set as background.
+Also at the bottom you can change the looks and change the slides they are showing at.
+This can also be set globally on the output with [Styles](./styles).

 ### Notes